| If I eat cheese sandwiches and ramen soup for the next week,

 earnings of full-time labor to pay off and thats

+without interest.
 ACTION: Calculate your per-hour wage after taxes and

 find out exactly how much of your time is spent laboring for a